 Though the CFPB report actually indicates that overall credit card usage is on the decline and that committed card users are becoming more judicious, credit and debit cards aren’t going anywhere in the near future.
 In fact, payment card technology is changing in a big way thanks to mobile payment systems – also known as contactless or mobile tap-to-pay systems.

 Mobile payment systems securely store credit and debit card information, allowing smartphone-wielding consumers to securely pay for in-store purchases with those cards simply by waving (or tapping) their phones in front of special radio frequency readers.
 Older contactless payment systems, which remain in limited use, store payment information on key fobs or special cards that can communicate with these readers – though adoption of phone-based systems is rapidly rendering these arrangements obsolete.

 Contactless tap-to-pay systems also facilitate online payments from mobile and desktop devices.
 The experience is similar to Amazon’s one-click, stored credit card checkout system.
 Merchants that accept contactless payments online and in-store usually display a generic contactless payment logo (which looks like a WiFi signal symbol) in store windows, at physical payment terminals, or on online checkout pages.

 Mobile contactless payment systems offer notable benefits, such as multi-layered security protections and the convenience of carrying fewer plastic cards.
 Drawbacks include incompatibility with older phones and uneven adoption by merchants and card issuers.
-Popular mobile payment systems available in the United States include Apple Pay, Android Pay (formerly Softcard), and Samsung Pay.
+Popular mobile payment systems available in the United States include Apple Pay, Google Pay (formerly Android Pay), and Samsung Pay.
 If you own a smartphone, why not try one out and trade in that routine swipe for a gentle tap or wave?